BoldingBruggeman/neccton-fabm/README.md

 A few things are worth keeping in mind:

 * On some systems (in particular HPC clusters), you may need to load additional modules for some software to become available.
-  On these systems, before you try installing anything new, try `module avail` to see whether the software you need is available, and if so, load it with `module load <MODULENAME>`
+  On these systems, before you install anything new, try `module avail` to see whether the software you need is available, and if so, load it with `module load <MODULENAME>`

 * There are generally two ways to install new software components: